 We account for stock-based compensation using the fair value recognition method.
-We recognize these compensation costs net of the applicable forfeiture rate and recognize the compensation costs for only those shares expected to vest on a straight-line basis over the requisite service period of the award, which is generally the option vesting term of 4 years.
-We estimate the forfeiture rate based on our historical experience, if any.
+We recognize these compensation costs net of the applicable forfeiture rate and recognize the compensation costs for only those shares expected to vest on a straight-line basis over the requisite service period of the award, which is generally based the option vesting term of 4 years.
+Beginning January 1, 2017, we discontinued estimating forfeitures for time-based awards upon adoption of ASU No. 2016-09 - "Compensation - Stock Compensation" discussed below in New Accounting Pronouncements.